Financial support for study delays due to 'force majeure': UM Profileringsfonds

-- you are enrolled as a full-time UM student and pay the statutory tuition fee for your programme
+- You you are enrolled as a full-time UM student in a bachelor's or initial master's programme.

-- you have accumulated a study delay of at least five ECTS;
+- You have incurred a study delay of at least five ECTS.

-- you submit your application in time: within six months and no later than 1 March after the end of the academic year in which you incurred a study delay (if you graduate early or stop your study programme, the application must be submitted at least two months before deregistering).
+You must submit your application in time: within six months and before 1 March after the end of the academic year in which you incurred a study delay (if you graduate or cease your studies earlier, the application must have been submitted at least two months before de-enrolment).

 In case of a special circumstance that may affect your study progress, always contact your study adviser.
 In any case, do so within two months of the special circumstance occurring.
 Discuss with the study adviser how you can possibly prevent or further limit study delay.
 In case of late notification, only the study delay up to 2 months before the notification will be taken into account when applying for financial support.
 What also counts is whether the agreements made with the student adviser to (further) reduce study delay have been met.